EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 #### 8. (optional) Delete Workspace via the Workspace API

+!!! tip
-> The test workspace can be retained for additional testing, but if you wish to clean up the resources created during validation, you can delete the workspace.
+    The test workspace can be retained for additional testing, but if you wish to clean up the resources created during validation, you can delete the workspace.

 The workspace for the `eoepcauser` test user can be deleted via the Workspace API, using any authenticated user (e.g. `eoepcaadmin`).